mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 ## Class "SpatialPolygonsDataFrame", directly, with explicit coerce
 {% endhighlight %}

-Take a few minutes to examine the spatial objects figures and think of ways to learn more about objects and slots in R using methods we've seen such as `class()`, `str()`, `typeof()` - you'll see some of these work with some objects, some don't - just explore a bit.
-A hint - which we'll use more - to access slots in a new style S4 object, use the @ symbol.

 Also, there are a number of spatial methods you can use with classes in `sp` - here are some useful ones to familarize yourself with:

 | Method / Class   | Description |